SOInter: A Novel Deep Energy Based Interpretation Method for Explaining Structured Output Models: Proposed method

+The value of the model prediction for the target output $\mathbf{y}^{sb}_t$ is mostly determined by the subset of features found by a desired interpreter.
+Therefore, it is hardly expected changes in the values of other features lead to change in $\mathbf{y}^{sb}_t$.
+According to the definition of the interpreter, the vector $\mathbf{x} \odot \mathcal{IN}_t(\mathbf{x};\alpha)$ is a perturbed version of the input vector $\mathbf{x}$ which has equal values to $\mathbf{x}$ in indices found by the interpreter.
+By passing these two vectors through the black-box, we expect the $t$th element of the corresponding outputs to be equal.

-Our goal is to train the interpreter $\mathcal{IN}_t(\mathbf{x};\alpha)$ which explores a subset of most important features that affects the value of black-box prediction on the target output $\mathbf{y}_t$ in each locality of the input space.
-The interpreter $\mathcal{IN}_t(\mathbf{x};\alpha)$ returns a $k$-hot vector in which the value of $1$ shows the index of a selected feature.
-As the desired interpreter detects the subset of most important features, we expect perturbating other ones does not change the black box prediction of the target $\mathbf{y}_t$.
-Motivated by this statement, we are encouraged to compare the black box prediction for the target output when a sample and its perturbated version are passed through the black box.
-We expect the value of the $t$th element of predictions to be the same, and we can define a penalty over the value of the target in these two situations.
-However, since the structure of the black box is unknown, a loss function that directly compares these two output values can not be used to find the optimal interpreter.
-Therefore, in the following subsection, we try to achieve a penalty according to the difference between these values for the target, which can transfer the gradient to the interpreter block.
+Consequently, we are encouraged to compare the black-box prediction for the target element of the output when a vector from the input space and its perturbed version are given to the black-box.
+However, since the architecture of the black-box is unknown, a loss function that directly compares these two output values can not be used to find the optimal interpreter.
+Therefore, in the following subsection, we attempt to obtain a penalty according to the difference between these values for the target, to train the interpreter block.